-Spinal stenosis therefore defines a narrowing of the bone channel occupied by the spinal nerves or the spinal cord.
+Spinal stenosis, therefore, defines a narrowing of the bone channel occupied by the spinal nerves or the spinal cord.

 This is usually due to the common occurrence of spinal degeneration that occurs with aging.
 It can also sometimes be caused by spinal disc herniation, osteoporosis or a tumor.
 Presence of congenital anomaly or a deformity may contribute towards spinal stenosis.

-Some people are born with a congenital form, but most develop spinal stenosis as part of the degenerative changes over period.
+Some people are born with a congenital form, but most develop spinal stenosis as part of the degenerative changes over the period.

 A lot of people with spinal stenosis are not symptomatic initially.
 But as part of the aging process, most people will eventually notice radiating pain, weakness, and/or numbness secondary to the compression of the nerves or spinal cord.